chemfiles/chemfiles.f03/doc/reference.rst

     frame of ``filename``; and extracting the topology of this frame.

     :argument string filename: The file to read in order to get the new topology
     :optional integer status [optional]: The status code

+.. f:subroutine:: set_topology_with_format(filename, format, [status])

+    Set the topology associated with a trajectory by reading the first frame of ``filename`` using the given ``format``; and extracting the topology of this frame.

+    :argument string filename: The file to read in order to get the new topology
+    :argument string filename: The format to use for the topology file
+    :optional integer status [optional]: The status code

 .. f:subroutine:: cell(cell, [status])